 ティルデ

+no different.
+Figure stores had open box sales galore, and all manner of shops had the surprise grab bags outside lining the walk outside the storefront.
 If only I had not already been tight for space with all the book-buying I had done days before (and with all the books I had yet to buy).

 Kannagi

 Oh I can see the images now.
+For a second they were broken.

 ティルデ